webver/autoware_reference_design/Open_AD_Kit_Start_Guide/boot_ewaol.md

    ```

-   :white_check_mark: You are able to access via SSH.
+   :speech_balloon: You are able to access via SSH.